glic3rinu/passlib/docs/lib/passlib.hash.sun_md5_crypt.rst

+.. index:: solaris; sun_md5_crypt

 =================================================================
 :class:`passlib.hash.sun_md5_crypt` - Sun MD5 Crypt
 =================================================================

 .. currentmodule:: passlib.hash

-This algorithm is used by Solaris, as a replacement for the aging :class:`~passlib.hash.des_crypt`.
+This algorithm was developed by Alec Muffett [#mct]_ for Solaris, as a replacement for the aging :class:`~passlib.hash.des_crypt`.
-It is mainly used on later versions of Solaris, and is not found many other places.
+It was introduced in Solaris 9u2.
 While based on the MD5 message digest, it has very little at all in common with the :class:`~passlib.hash.md5_crypt` algorithm.
 It supports 32 bit variable rounds and an 8 character salt.

 .. warning::

-    This implementation has not been compared
-    very carefully against the official implementation or reference documentation, and it's behavior may not match under various border cases.
+    The original Solaris implementation has some hash encoding quirks which may not be properly accounted for in Passlib.
-    It should not be relied on for anything but novelty purposes for the time being.
+    For now, this implementation should not be relied on for anything but novelty purposes.

 Usage
 =====